-Section 11580.26 of the California Insurance Code requires that for policies (except those insuring commercial automobiles) providing bodily injury liability coverage for uninsured motorists, insurers must offer coverage for damage to the insured motor vehicle, to the extent that you are legally entitled to recover from the owner or operator of the uninsured motor vehicle, caused by an uninsured motor vehicle, that either:
+California car insurance law requires that for policies (except those insuring commercial automobiles) providing bodily injury liability coverage for uninsured motorists, insurers must offer coverage for damage to the insured motor vehicle, to the extent that you are legally entitled to recover from the owner or operator of the uninsured motor vehicle, caused by an uninsured motor vehicle, that either:

 1. Pays the collision deductible on the insured motor vehicle when you have purchased collision coverage.
 (Waiver of Collision Deductible)

 2. Pays for the damage to the insured motor vehicle when you have not purchased collision coverage.
 (Uninsured Motorists Coverage - Property Damage)

 Payment shall not include damage to personal property or loss of use of a motor vehicle and shall not exceed the smaller of any of the following:

 - The amount of the collision deductible.